Marko Liias: Congressional candidate

-State Treasurer race
+State treasurer race

-On May 19, 2016, Liias announced he was running for State Treasurer.
+On May 19, 2016, Liias announced he was running for state treasurer.
 In the primary election held on August 2, 2016, the two Republican candidates placed first and second, with the three Democratic candidates placing third, fourth and fifth.
 Liias placed third, earning 20% of the vote.

-Lieutenant Governor race
+Lieutenant governor race

 Liias ran for Lieutenant Governor of Washington in 2020.
 He came in second in the primary but was defeated by Denny Heck in the general election.

 Elections

-Liias was elected to a full term in November 2008.
-He did not face a Democratic primary challenge but was challenged by a Republican, 18-year-old Andrew Funk, in the general election.
-Liias prevailed easily, receiving nearly 64% of the vote.
+Liias was first elected to Position 2 in the Washington House of Representatives from the 21st Legislative District in November 2008.
+He faced no Democratic opposition in the primary and defeated Republican Andrew Funk, then an 18-year-old challenger, with nearly 64% of the vote.

-In 2010, Liias was challenged by Republican Elizabeth Scott from Edmonds and won re-election with 54% of the vote.
-In the 2012 election, Liias won 60% of the vote to defeat Republican challenger Kevin Morrison, a candidate who entered the primary as a write-in but whose name appeared on the general election ballot.
-He served in the state house until he was appointed and duly sworn in as the district's state senator on January 22, 2014.
+In 2010, Liias was reelected to the House after defeating Republican Elizabeth Scott with 54% of the vote.
+In 2012, he secured another term by winning 60% of the vote against Republican Kevin Morrison, a write-in candidate who advanced to the general election.
+Liias served in the House until his appointment to the state Senate in January 2014.

+After completing the remainder of Senator Shin’s term, Liias successfully ran for election to the Senate in 2014.
+He defeated Dan Matthews receiving 54.34% of the vote.
+In his first reelection in 2018, he defeated Republican Mario Lionel Lotmore, receiving 63.16% of the vote.
+In 2022, he won reelection with 63.25% of the vote, defeating Republican Janelle Cass.

+Legislative achievements

+Throughout his legislative career, Liias has sponsored and supported a broad range of bills addressing transportation, education, digital safety, and equity.